• Skip to primary navigation

 Lamb vindaloo served in a bowl.

-Goan Lamb Vindaloo is a fiery red Indian curry where tender lamb pieces are cooked in a spicy and tangy vindaloo sauce.
-It is quite popular in Goan households and you will also find it on the menu of all Goan-style restaurants.
+Lamb Vindaloo Curry is a fiery red Indian curry with tender lamb cooked in spicy and tangy vindaloo sauce.
+It is quite popular in Goan households, and you will also find it on the menu of all Goan-style restaurants.

-Vindaloo curry has a Portuguese influence and this curry was traditionally made using pork.
-Over time, the local people experimented with making it with different kinds of meat and even veggies and this lamb vindaloo is also one of the variations.
+This curry was traditionally made using pork.
+Over time, the local people experimented with making it with different kinds of meat, vinegar, and even veggies and this lamb vindaloo is also one of the variations.

 Ingredients